apple/swift-algorithms/Guides/Suffix.md

 }
 ```

 This method requires `BidirectionalCollection` for an efficient implementation which visits as few elements as possible.
-Swift's protocal allows for backward traversal of a collectin as well as access to *last* property of a collection.
+Swift's protocol allows for backward traversal of a collection as well as access to *last* property of a collection.

 ### Complexity